Theme Overview

 ├── public # Public assets for storing images, fonts, etc.

-├── dist # Compiled theme files.
+├── dist # Compiled code of the theme.

 │ ├── components # React components.
 Contains shared components that can be used in multiple pages.